Couple charged nearly $4,500 by Starbucks for two cups of coffee

 Featured Image Credit: FOX23

-The order usually sets them back by about $10, but one day last month, it cost them an eye watering $4,456.27.
+The order usually sets them back by about $10, but in February, it cost them an eye watering $4,456.27.

-Without realising, the couple was charged a gratuity fee of $4,444.44 on top of their regular coffee order.
+Without realizing, the couple had been charged a gratuity fee of $4,444.44 on top of their regular coffee order.

-The weird part about that is, Jesse says he remembers selecting the 'No Tip' option on the card machine.
+The weird part about that is Jesse said he remembered selecting the 'No Tip' option on the card machine.

 After getting to the bottom of the missing funds, Jesse got in touch with the Starbucks district manager, and was told there must have been an error with the network that the card machine uses.